fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/overview-of-fusioncharts-net-viz.md

 description: FusionCharts.NET Overview
 heading: Overview
 formPresent: bottom
-formDescription: In this section, we will show you how to download and install **FusionCharts.NET** and all the other dependencies on your system.
-You can install directly from NuGet or by downloading and using local files.
+formDescription: You can download **FusionCharts.NET** and all the other dependencies on your system.
 To download locally fill up the form and click the download button.
 ---

 `FusionCharts.NET` is a charting library for **ASP.NET MVC**, **ASP.NET WebForms**, **.NET Core** and **.NET Standard** which uses FusionCharts JavaScript (HTML5) library to render interactive charts.